Glossary

 Animal Welfare & Production Practices

-- Animal-Welfare Certifications (Certified Humane, GAP) — Third-party standards for housing, handling, and care.
+- Animal-Welfare Certifications (Certified Humane, GAP) — Third-party standards for housing, handling, and care of animals.

 - Humanely Raised — Livestock raised under standards that promote natural behaviors, reduced stress, and better welfare.